anonymort/Whistle/README.md

-# WhistleLite
+# Whistle

-A secure, GDPR-compliant NHS whistleblowing platform providing advanced technological safeguards for anonymous reporting with a focus on user protection and ease of use.
+A secure, GDPR-compliant whistleblowing platform hosted by the Doctors' Association UK (DAUK) providing advanced technological safeguards for anonymous reporting with a focus on user protection and ease of use.

 ## Overview

-WhistleLite addresses critical gaps in existing NHS safety reporting systems like Datix by providing:
+Whistle addresses critical gaps in existing healthcare safety reporting systems like Datix by providing:

 - **Anonymous Reporting**: True anonymity through end-to-end encryption
 - **Mobile-First Design**: Accessible reporting from any device
 - **GDPR Compliance**: Built-in data protection and retention policies
 - **Advanced Security**: Military-grade encryption and audit logging
-- **NHS Integration**: Comprehensive hospital database and workflow integration
+- **Healthcare Integration**: Comprehensive hospital database and workflow integration

 ## Key Features